 The tax expenditure budget is a supplement to the regular state budget.
 Because the property tax refund, the special refund, and most of the property tax credits are included in the state budget as open and standing appropriations, they are not included in this report.
-The taconite homestead credit and the power line credit are not in the state budget and are therefore included in this report (Items 13.06 and 13.07).
+Items 13.08 through 13.11 are the credits which are not in the state budget and are therefore included in this report.